arushgupta2007/esp_home_control/README.md

 ## Instructions

-What you need:
+__What you need:__

 * 1 x Nodemcu ESP8266
 * 1 x ACS712 5A
-* 1 x Full Bridge Rectifier / 4 x IN4007 diode
+* 1 x Full Bridge Rectifier / 4 x IN4007 Diode
-* 1 x PC817 optocoupler
+* 1 x PC817 Optocoupler
-* 2 x MOC3020 optocoupler / 2 x MOC3021 optocoupler
+* 2 x MOC3020 Optocoupler / 2 x MOC3021 Optocoupler
-* 2 x BTA16 triac
+* 2 x BTA16 Triac
-* 2 x 33k ohm resistor
+* 2 x 33k ohm Resistor
-* 2 x 100 ohm resistor
+* 2 x 100 ohm Resistor
-* 4 x 1k ohm resistor
+* 4 x 1k ohm Resistor
-* 1 x switch
+* 1 x Switch
 * 1 x Bulb Holder
 * 1 x Plug
 * 1 x Soldering Iron
-* 2 m Soldering wire
+* 2 m Soldering Wire
 * 1 x Perf Board (small)
 * Jumper Wires

 ### Zero Cross Detection
-AC Current is a sine wave ranging from x to -x, when the current is zero it is called *ZERO CROSSING*.
+AC Current is a sine wave ranging from x to -x.
+When the current is zero it is called *ZERO CROSSING*.
 If we can control a switch very fast(~ 10ms) to cut the sine wave, we can control the power.
-The Triac will be a suitable component to do so.
+The triac will be a suitable component to do so.
 If you are like me you will get 50Hz, so a sine wave will last 20ms and every zero crossing will occur every 10ms.
-After we detect the zero crossing, we give a delay of 2000 microsenconds to 9000 microseconds (results may vary) then fire the triac, we can cut the sinwave accurately and control power given to the load.
+After we detect the zero crossing, we give a delay of 2000 μs to 9000 μs (results may vary depending on the quality of the triac).
+Then, fire the triac, which can cut the sine wave accurately and control power given to the load.

 <img src="images/sine_wave.png" width="500" hieght="300"/>
  - Credit goes to ElectroNoobs Youtube